 Email by Edison

 The default Mail app doesn’t have the customizability for the workflow that I want on my phone.
 Instead, I use Email by Edison.
 It integrates well into iOS and has much more customizability than the stock app in terms of swiping, 3D Touch, and just how I interact with it.
 In addition, it also supports an ‘unsubscribe’ feature for update emails that you don’t want, as well smart categories that it places your emails into.
 All of these features are extremely handy and help me keep inbox zero at the end of every day despite the multitude of emails that I get.

 Microsoft To Do

 I used to use Wunderlist, but recently made the switch to Microsoft To Do.
-I mainly use this app because of the fact that it syncs across all my devices, and its clean design langauge.
+I mainly use this app because of the fact that it syncs across all my devices, and its clean design language.
 That way I am able to work on my iPad and check off my history assignment, and then go to my laptop and work on CS with the updated list of what I have to do.
-There are a lot of missing features that it has compared to Wunderlist, but I’m hoping that the continued development will introduce these much needed features sometime in the near future.
+There are a lot of missing features that it has compared to Wunderlist, but I’m hoping that the continued development will introduce these desperately needed features sometime in the near future.

-A great app that I don’t use a lot but I appreciate is Otter.
-It is an app that will record voice memos and automatically transcribe them, and sync them online for you.
+A great app that I don’t use a lot, but I appreciate is Otter.
+It is an app that will record voice memos and automatically transcribe and sync them online for you.
 It can be really good to record meetings or even lectures that you want to go through later.
 My favorite use case is for when I’m watching speaker talks and I want to go back and look through the transcription to take notes.